 Keeping teeth clean while undergoing an orthodontic treatment plan can be challenging, so many patients with braces consider special whitening methods.
 Knowing how to whiten teeth with braces isn't impossible, but special caution should be taken to avoid damaging the braces in the process.

-The three most common orthodontic treatments are metal brackets on the front of the teeth, metal brackets on the back of the teeth, and Invisalign® aligner trays.
+The most common orthodontic treatments are metal brackets on the front of the teeth, and metal brackets on the back of the teeth.
 Here are some of the best methods for teeth whitening recommended by the American Dental Association (ADA) Mouth Healthy site, and how to approach whitening with any of these braces.

 This procedure is often called "chairside bleaching," and usually requires only one or two office visits.
 A strong bleaching agent is applied to the teeth, along with a special light to accelerate the effect, depending on the case.